Max Headroom: Production

+Matt Frewer, in preparation of his Max Headroom role.

 The character's classic look is a shiny dark suit often paired with Ray-Ban Wayfarer sunglasses.
 (The sunglasses look was adopted when the special bright contacts Matt Frewer used became painful to wear.)
 Other than the publicity for the character, the real image of Max was not computer-generated.
 Computing technology in the mid-1980s was not sufficiently advanced yet for a full-motion, voice-synchronised human head to be practical for a television series.
 Max's image is actually that of actor Frewer in foam latex prosthetic makeup, with a fibreglass suit created by Peter Litten and John Humphreys.
 Preparing the look for filming involved a four-and-a-half-hour session in makeup, which Frewer described as "gruelling" and "not fun", likening it to "being on the inside of a giant tennis ball".
 Only his head and shoulders are shown, usually superimposed over a moving geometric background.
 This background is a piece of CGI footage that had been generated for one of Morton and Jankel's ad agency's commercials, and later, in the United States version, generated by an Amiga computer by Jeff Bruette.
 His chaotic speech patterns are based upon his voice pitching up or down seemingly at random, or occasionally becoming stuck in a stuttering loop.
 These modulations also appear in live performances.

 The rights to the Max Headroom character were held by All3Media as of November 2007.